Amnesycks/AssemblyMatricesOperation/README.md

-## Coursework System Programming

 # Description of the project
   The purpose of this project is to perform some binary operation on integer matrices (addition, subtraction and multiplication).
   The assembly functions need dynamic allocated array (int**) and return another dynamic allocated array well sized.
   In case of error the functions return a NULL pointer, that should be handled in the caller code.
-Also the memory should be free after use.
+Also the memory should be free after usage.

 # Compilation of the project
 The project use a Makefile to perform Compilation